deepraj1729/DeepML/README.md

 # Gates-using-Neural-Nets-and-Linear-Threshold-gates
 A Simple model to implement Gates using :

-1. A Multi-layered Neural Network
+1.A Multi-layered Neural Network

-2. A Linear Threshold gate
+2.A Linear Threshold gate

 Required Modules: